rdo-infra/puppet-dlrn/README.md

 Additionally, passive servers will redirect to buildlogs when users trying to access to current-passed-ci or current-tripleo

 ####`enable_https`
 Enable https in apache configuration (requires proper certificates installed in the system).
-Default is true.
+Default is false.

 ### Class: dlrn::common